adonismendozaperez/100DaysOfCode-2018/diary.md

 ### R1D24
 Tonight I Finished the section Object Oriented Programming, in this section I learned receive, or inherit, all the features from a base or parent class.
 This helps to reduce repeated code.

+### R1D25
+Today I started working with the Functional Programming session, in this session I think I will study it more carefully because what little I have read I think it is worth dedicating its time, because it is like a series of methodologies to improve the way programs.